lbke/astrojspatterns/demoes/display-html-text/README.md

 <p set:html={content}></p>
 ```

 ## ⚠️ Be careful with `set:html`

+We've seen that `set:html` is very useful to allow passing complex content
+that can contain HTML to another component.

 Use `set:html` with care: you should never pass untrusted user content there!
 You could allow a script injection attack, also known as [XSS](https://owasp.org/www-community/attacks/xss/) or more precisely [DOM based XSS](https://owasp.org/www-community/attacks/DOM_Based_XSS)).